Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/06_SLI_SLO_Dashboards/index.md

 Good news, for the lab exercise, we have created a SLI dashboard template.

-First we need to tell keptn what Dashboard to use for the evaluation.
+We have also created the secret in keptn to allow the dashbaord integration.

-### Environment setup steps:
+<details><summary>Environment setup steps</summary>

 1. open ssh
 1. change to the root user
     1. execute